arangodb/python-arango/docs/indexes.rst

         },
     })

-    # Index creation may succeed even if vector training fails.
+    # Index creation may succeed even if there is insufficient training data.
     if vector_index.get('trainingState') != 'ready':
         raise RuntimeError(
             vector_index.get('errorMessage', 'Vector index is not ready')